Putin tells soldiers: I will run for president again in 2024 | Politics

 Russian President Vladimir Putin on Friday told soldiers who had fought in the Ukraine war that he would run for president again in the 2024 election, a move that will allow the former KGB spy to stay in power until at least 2030.
 Putin, who was handed the presidency by Boris Yeltsin on the last day of 1999, has already served as president for longer than any other ruler of Russia since Josef Stalin, beating even Leonid Brezhnev's 18-year tenure.

 After Putin awarded Ukraine war veterans with Russia's highest military honour, the Hero of Russia gold star, a lieutenant colonel named Artyom Zhoga, commander of the Sparta Battalion, asked the president to run again.
-"He will run," Zhoga told reporters after the event.
+"I will not hide that I have had different thoughts at different times but it is now time to make a decision," Putin told Zhoga and the other decorated soldiers.

-"The president agreed," the Kommersant daily's Kremlin correspondent Andrei Kolesnikov said.
-State news agencies quoted Zhoga as saying that he was very glad Putin had assented to the request, adding that all of Russia would support the decision.
-Putin made the remark in the gilded Georgievsky Hall, part of the Grand Kremlin Palace.
+"I will run for the post of president," Putin was shown in television footage saying in the gilded Georgievsky Hall, part of the Grand Kremlin Palace.
+Zhoga told reporters afterwards that he was very glad Putin had assented to the request, adding that all of Russia would support the decision.

 Opposition politicians cast the election as a fig leaf of democracy that adorns what they see as the corrupt dictatorship of Putin's Russia.
 Supporters of Putin dismiss that analysis, pointing to some independent polling that shows he enjoys approval ratings of above 80%.
 They say that Putin has restored order and some of the clout Russia lost during the chaos of the Soviet collapse.